Horten AG: History

 Until 1988, Horten operated some of its department stores under the name of Merkur; some of the group's smaller department stores were called DeFaKa (Deutsches Familien Kaufhaus), but these had all been replaced with modern types of Horten department stores by the 1970s.
 In 1988 Horten introduced a new concept for their department stores called the "GALERIA" concept.
 This proved to be a very successful venture for Horten AG.
 Horten AG decided to refresh the 39 biggest stores with the GALERIA design, though this goal was never fully implemented.
 That year, Horten founded Horten-Extra GmbH to hold its thirteen smallest locations not branded with the new GALERIA design.
 Ten of these Horten-Extra stores were sold to Kaufring AG in 1993.
 The other three Horten-Extra stores also did not have successful histories.
 The location in Dortmund was closed directly after the ten Horten-Extra stores were sold; it was renovated as a mall (Westfalen Forum).
 The other two Horten-Extra stores became part of Kaufhof (Neuss and Schwäbisch Gmünd) and traded for a few years once again as Horten, until the year 2000, when both stores closed because they were considered too small to be renamed Galeria Kaufhof.

 In 1994 competitor Kaufhof took over Horten and - over a ten-year period - all Horten department stores were either renamed Kaufhof, sold or closed.
 This process ended in 2004 with the last stores being closed or renamed and the Horten name disappeared.
-Today only one store - the Carsch-Haus in Düssldorf - still has the Horten logo on its facade, struck in stone over the main doors.
+Today only one store - the Carsch-Haus in Düsseldorf - still has the Horten logo on its facade, struck in stone over the main doors.
 The former name "Horten im Carsch-Haus" was dropped in 1996.
 In 2008 Kaufhof cleaned the Horten stone logos and they are now clearly visible on the facade.
 The store now simply trades as Carsch-Haus and wasn't changed into Kaufhof.
 A Galeria Kaufhof store is located in the same street.
 The 'Carsch-Haus' in Düsseldorf was the finest department store of Horten AG and served as a flagship store.
 It is now run by Kaufhof, but still trades as Carsch-Haus.
 This store has a very interesting and unique story, as in the 1980s it was dismantled stone by stone and later rebuilt only a few feet away.
 This became necessary because the 'Rheinbahn' (public transport in Düsseldorf) had planned to build a subway station under the building.
 After rebuilding, the Carsch-Haus became Horten AG's most modern department store and a model of development for the Galeria concept.